zspitz/ExpressionTreeToString/README.md

       // prints: () => $"Hello, {name}!"
       ```

-* Each representation can return the start and length of the substring corresponding to any of the paths of the tree's nodes
+* Each representation (including the ToString and DebugView renderers) can return the start and length of the substring corresponding to any of the paths of the tree's nodes, which can be used to find the substring corresponding to a given node in the tree:

   ```csharp
   var s = expr.ToString("C#", out var pathSpans);